 We are introgressing the HvUGT13248 transgene (Bobwhite background) into the elite cultivar 'Rollag'.
 Rollag carries the Fhb1 resistance gene.
-Thus, we are developing lines that contain four genotypic combinations: Fhb1+/Fhb1+,UGT+/UGT+; Fhb1+/Fhb1+,UGT-/UGT-; Fhb1-/Fhb1-,UGT-/UGT-.
-We generated BC1F1 progeny and are screening the lines for the presence and absence of HvUGT13248 expression and the presence and absence of Fhb1 to select the four genotypes for characterization.
+Thus, we are developing lines that contain four genotypic combinations: Fhb1+/Fhb1+,UGT+/UGT+; Fhb1+/Fhb1+,UGT-/UGT-; Fhb1-/Fhb1-,UGT+/UGT+; Fhb1-/Fhb1-,UGT-/UGT-.
+We generated BC1F1 progeny and are screening the lines for the presence and absence of HvUGT13248 expression and Fhb1 to select the four genotypes for characterization.
 These lines will be tested in the greenhouse in the Winter 2023-2024.